12 Captivating Spanish Books to Add to Your Bookshelf in 2023

 English title: Kiss of the Spider Woman

-The value of a human being is at the crux of this novel, and Puig’s characters give a clear message—we are all worth the same, we have all made mistakes and we all deserve respect.
+The value of a human being is at the crux of this novel, and Puig’s characters deliver a clear message that we all deserve respect.

 Author: Julia Álvarez